CALCRIM No. 775. Death Penalty: Intellectual Disability (Pen. Code, § 1376)

 of penalty phase instructions, the Supreme Court has stated that the trial court must

-confusion, the Supreme Court has indicated that the preferable practice is for the
+Supreme Court has indicated that the preferable practice is for the court to provide

-court to provide the jury with a completely new set of instructions.
+the jury with a completely new set of instructions.
 (People v.
+Weaver, supra, 26

-When the defendant in a capital trial raises the issue of mental retardation, the jury
+When the defendant in a capital trial raises the issue of intellectual disability, the

-must decide the question unless the defendant has waived a jury on the issue.
-(Pen.
+jury must decide the question unless the defendant has waived a jury on the issue.

-guilt phase and prior to the penalty phase.
+after the guilt phase and prior to the penalty phase.
 (Ibid.)
-If the defendant has entered a
+If the defendant has

-plea of not guilty by insanity, the hearing on mental retardation shall be conducted
+entered a plea of not guilty by insanity, the hearing on intellectual disability shall be

-proving mental retardation by a preponderance of the evidence.
+burden of proving intellectual disability by a preponderance of the evidence.
 (Pen.
-Code,